Mining Architectural Information: A Systematic Mapping Study: Results

-\begin{itemize} \item\textit{Architectural tactic} is a design solution used to satisfy a specific quality attribute of a system (e.g., reliability, performance) \citep{SA2012}.
-As shown in Table \ref{minedArchitecturalInfo}, 10 out of 87 studies focused on mining architectural tactics from software repositories.
-For example, Chinnappan \textit{et al}. {[S9]} employed a manual approach (i.e., qualitative data analysis) to mine energy-aware architectural tactics for Robotic Operating System (ROS) based software systems from GitHub and Stack Overflow.
-To do so, they carried out a multi-phase study that resulted in seven energy-awareness architectural tactics (such as energy savings mode and stop current task \& recharge).
-To foster the applicability of the identified tactics even beyond the ROS community, they described these tactics in a generic implementation-independent manner by utilizing diagrams inspired by the UML component and sequence diagram notations.
+\textbf{Architectural solutions} are the fundamental building blocks in architecture design, and they are used to address architecture design concerns \citep{SA2012}.
+44 out of 104 studies (42.3\%) researched on mining architectural solutions to support the development.
+We identified three subcategories of architectural solutions that are mined from repositories, namely architectural pattern, architectural tactic, and framework (see Table \ref{minedArchitecturalInfo}).
+For example, Liu et al. {[S63]} utilized a semi-automatic approach for mining \textit{architectural pattern} use scenarios and related pattern pairs from specific software development blogs and Q\&A site (i.e., Stack Overflow).
+This mined architectural information can aid developers to acquaint with the usage and relatedness of architecture patterns in today’s modern software development.
+On the other hand, Chinnappan et al. {[S9]} employed a manual approach (i.e., qualitative data analysis) to mine energy-aware \textit{architectural tactics} (such as energy savings mode tactic, stop current task \& recharge tactic) for Robotic Operating System (ROS) based software systems from GitHub, ROS Answers, and Stack Overflow.
+To do so, they carried out a multi-phase study that resulted in seven energy-awareness architectural tactics.
+To foster the applicability of the identified tactics even beyond the ROS community, they described these tactics in a generic implementation-independent manner by utilizing diagrams inspired by UML component and sequence diagram notations.
 These energy-aware architectural tactics can serve as guidance for roboticists, as well as other developers interested in architecting and implementing energy-aware software.

-\item\textit{Architectural pattern}: In common architectural pattern documents or collections (such as architecture pattern books), architecture patterns are documented with templates that consist of multiple attributes, such as intent, structure, and context \citep{buschmann2008pattern}.
-To adapt to modern development, developers are required to consider specific attributes, for example, “known uses” which exemplifies the use scenarios of architectural patterns in practice \citep{liu2020mining}.
-However, it is not easy to update the contents of these attributes manually due to the complexity of and rapidly evolving architectural technologies \citep{barua2014developers}.
-To mitigate this problem, Liu \textit{et al.} {[S63]} proposed a semi-automatic approach for mining architecture/design pattern use scenarios and related pattern pairs from Stack Overflow.
-This mined architectural information can aid developers to acquaint with the usage and relatedness of architecture/design patterns in today’s modern software development.
+Then again, M\'{a}rquez et al. {[S26]} proposed a semi-automatic approach for mining \textit{frameworks} in OSS for addressing scalability concerns in microservice applications, and these frameworks can assist developers in designing scalable microservice applications.